-- NEW: The U.S. State Department says it's disappointed by the ruling
+- The U.S. State Department says it's disappointed by the ruling

 - Yulia Tymoshenko's sentence remains at seven years

 - She is found guilty of signing overpriced gas contracts with Russia

 - She was on a three-week hunger strike in late April and early May

 Ukraine's high court rejected an appeal Wednesday by former Prime Minister Yulia Tymoshenko, who had challenged her conviction on charges of abuse of authority.

 She is serving a seven-year prison sentence after she was found guilty of the charges in October.

 A Ukrainian court said she signed overpriced gas contracts with Russia.
 The gas deals inflicted damages to the country amounting to more than 1.5 billion hryvnias (almost $185 million at the current exchange rate), the court said, ruling she must repay the money.